bgd-labs/stake-token/README.md

 # StakeToken - Vault

-New version of the Aave Safety Module stk tokens.
-This is an updated version intended for the Umbrella project.
+The new version of the Aave Safety Module stk tokens, intended for the Umbrella project.

 ## About